Johann Reuchlin: Hebrew studies and advocacy

-In 1510, Reuchlin was appointed by Emperor Maximilian to a commission which was convened to review the matter.
-His answer is dated from Stuttgart, 6 October 1510; in it he divides the books into six classes — apart from the Bible which no one proposed to destroy — and, going through each class, he shows that the books openly insulting to Christianity are very few and viewed as worthless by most Jews themselves, while the others are either works necessary to the Jewish worship, which was licensed by papal as well as imperial law, or contain matter of value and scholarly interest which ought not to be sacrificed because they are connected with another faith than that of the Christians.
+In 1510, Reuchlin was appointed by Emperor Maximilian to a commission that was convened to review the matter.
+His answer is dated from Stuttgart, 6 October 1510; in it, he divides the books into six classes — apart from the Bible which no one proposed to destroy — and, going through each class, he shows that the books openly insulting to Christianity are very few and viewed as worthless by most Jews themselves, while the others are either works necessary to the Jewish worship, which was licensed by papal as well as imperial law or contain matter of value and scholarly interest which ought not to be sacrificed because they are connected with another faith than that of the Christians.
 He proposed that the emperor should decree that for ten years there should be two Hebrew chairs at every German university, for which the Jews should furnish books.
 Maximilian's other experts proposed that all books should be taken from the Jews; and, as the emperor still hesitated, his opponents threw on Reuchlin the whole blame of their ill success.
 Pfefferkorn circulated at the Frankfurt Fair of 1511 a gross libel (Handspiegel wider und gegen die Juden) declaring that Reuchlin had been bribed.
 Reuchlin defended himself in a pamphlet titled Augenspiegel (1511), which the theologians at the University of Cologne attempted to suppress.
-On 7 October 1512, they along with the inquisitor Jacob van Hoogstraaten, obtained an imperial order confiscating the Augenspiegel.
+On 7 October 1512, they, along with the inquisitor Jacob van Hoogstraaten, obtained an imperial order confiscating the Augenspiegel.

 In 1513, Reuchlin was summoned before a court of the inquisition.
-He was willing to receive corrections in theology, which was not his subject, but he could not unsay what he had said; and as his enemies tried to press him into a corner he met them with open defiance in a Defensio contra Calumniatores (1513).
-The universities were now appealed to for opinions, and were all against Reuchlin.
+He was willing to receive corrections in theology, which was not his subject, but he could not unsay what he had said; and as his enemies tried to press him into a corner, he met them with open defiance in a Defensio contra Calumniatores (1513).
+The universities were now appealed to for opinions and were all against Reuchlin.
 Even Paris (August 1514) condemned the Augenspiegel, and called on Reuchlin to recant.
 Meantime a formal process had begun at Mainz before the grand inquisitor.
 But Reuchlin managed to have the jurisdiction changed to the episcopal court of Speyer.
 The Reuchlin affair caused a wide rift in the church and eventually the case came before the papal court in Rome.
-Judgment was not finally given till July 1516; and then, though the decision was really for Reuchlin, the trial was simply quashed.
+Judgment was not finally given until July 1516; and then, though the decision was really for Reuchlin, the trial was simply quashed.
 And while the obscurantists escaped easily at Rome, with only a half condemnation, they received a crushing blow in Germany.
 In Reuchlin's defense, Virorum Epistolæ Clarorum ad Reuchlinum Phorcensem (Letters of famous men to Reuchlin of Pforzheim), had been published.
-It was closely followed by Epistolæ Obscurorum Virorum (Letters of obscure men), a satirical collection purporting to defend his accusers, but actually directed against them.
-No party could survive the ridicule that was poured on Reuchlin's opponents by this document.
+It was closely followed by Epistolæ Obscurorum Virorum (Letters of Obscure Men).